iustin94/intomics_interview/README.md

   * various properties a gene can have, and
   * information on how these properties relate to each other.

-In this excercise we will work with some Python code that reads in the Gene Ontology database in a suitable data structure and processes the data in certain ways.
+In this test we will work with some Python code that reads in the Gene Ontology database in a suitable data structure and processes the data in certain ways.
 This code could be one of the first steps in creating a web based browser for Gene Ontology and related data resources.

-For this test you do not need to understand the many different properties the Gene Ontology describes, however you will need to have a good understanding of Python, be able to think logically, and know a few things about the Gene Ontology database which is described in the following.
+For this test you do not need to understand the many different properties the Gene Ontology describes, however you will need to have a good understanding of Python, be able to think logically, and know a few things about the Gene Ontology database which are described in the following.

 The properties that a gene can have are called *GO categories*.
 In the